The heat modulated infinite dimensional Heston model and its numerical approximation: Discussion and future research

 Localization have been dealt with before in the Walsh setting, in~\cite{C22} for example.
 We showed how similar arguments can be adapted to the semigroup framework of \cite{DPZ14} considered in \cite{BS18}.

 The question of how sampling the Wiener process $W$ pointwise affect the convergence of approximations of the stochastic heat equation has, as far as we know, barely been analyzed at all in the literature.
 In terms of finite elements it means replacing the $L_2$-projection $P^0_h$ with the interpolant $I_h$ in $P^0_h \Delta W^i = P^0_h (W(t_{i+1})- W(t_i))$ and the question of what effect this has is mentioned as open in~\cite[Section~6.2]{K14}.
 We showed in theory as well as by numerical simulations that there is a negative effect on the convergence if the noise is rough (i.e., if $H_{q_W} \cancel{\hookrightarrow} H^{s_W,\alpha}(\R)$ for $s_W \ge 1$) but not otherwise.
-In future work, we plan to extend this analysis to equations with non-linear terms in multiple dimensions.
+After the submitting the first version of this paper, the result of replacing of $P_h^0$ with $I_h$ was analyzed in detail for a semi-linear SPDE with multiplicative noise on a bounded polygon \cite{LP22}.